How to Determine if a Rectangle is Perfect

 points

-set should contain only 4 vertices, and these remaining vertices must all be the theoretical vertices of the perfect rectangle.
+set should have only 4 points left, and these points must be exactly the four theoretical corners of the perfect rectangle.